Mullen Automotive Inc. (MULN) Shares Up Despite Recent Market Volatility

 MULN’s Market Performance

-During the last 5 trading sessions, MULN rose by +2.80%, which changed the moving average for the period of 200-days by -89.91% in comparison to the 20-day moving average, which settled at $0.1039.
-In addition, Mullen Automotive Inc. saw -64.02% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MULN fell by -25.27%, which changed the moving average for the period of 200-days by -92.94% in comparison to the 20-day moving average, which settled at $0.0978.
+In addition, Mullen Automotive Inc. saw -73.11% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading